some-guy250/AutoMonster/README.md

 functional, it is still in active development and may undergo changes and improvements.

 **Compatibility:** The Auto Monster Project can be used on both phones and tablets, although it is primarily designed for desktop use.
-Mobile compatibility is still under development and may vary depending on the device and emulator setup.
+Mobile compatibility is still under development and may vary depending on the device.

 ## ⚙️ Features